modelfront/multilingual-nlp/lab.md

 ### Evaluation and results

-- Adding other languages hurt English a bit (90.0% vs 97.5%)
+- Adding other languages hurt English a bit (90.0% vs 97.5%).
-- Machine-translating at inference time was almost as using real multilingual human data But note that the real multilingual data is not very large.
+- Machine-translating at inference time was almost as good as using real multilingual human data.

+But note that the real multilingual data is not very large.